What better way to obtain ideas for your blog than straight from the horse’s mouth?

 Why turn FAQs into blog posts instead of just using an FAQ page?

-FAQ pages often limit depth, just like a service page.
+FAQ pages often limit depth, just as service pages do.
 Blogging for SEO provides the opportunity to delve deeper into these topics, refine keyword targeting, and sustain ongoing search traffic.
-Many questions, specifically those related to services, are evergreen, meaning valuable content can continue to bring in site traffic well into the future.
+Many questions, particularly those related to services, are evergreen, meaning that valuable content can continue to drive site traffic well into the future.

 Do FAQ-style blogs really help with SEO?

 They do.
 They target specific long-tail keywords and search queries.
-They also provide an organic way to include numerous keywords throughout the post and have the potential to natively lead into other questions or topics, further strengthening internal linking if you create that content as well.
+They also provide an organic way to include numerous keywords throughout the post and can natively lead into other questions or topics, further strengthening internal linking if you create that content as well.

 Should I include the question in the blog post title?

 Almost always, either as your H1 or within the intro.
 This helps with SEO and clarifies the reader’s intent.
-The only reason you wouldn’t do this is if you’re answering the primary question alongside a complementary query, and you need to formulate a header that is more relevant to the combination rather than an either individual question.
+The only reason you wouldn’t do this is if you’re answering the primary question alongside a complementary query, and you need to formulate a header that is more relevant to the combination than to either question individually.